 Most web sites enrich their graphics by embedding pictures and photos of their model entities - users, articles, movies, etc. The graphic design of such web sites assumes that all these entities have associated pictures, otherwise the result will not look as satisfactory as intended.
 The graphics designer will not like it and the developer having to handle the boundary case of missing images won’t enjoy this either.

 Cloudinary now supports delivering default images when a requested image does not exist.
-This is especially useful when you want to display a placeholder avatar for users without a Facebook or Twitter profile picture or for users that haven’t uploaded their photo to your application.
+This is especially useful when you want to display an avatar placeholder for users without a Facebook or Twitter profile picture or for users that haven’t uploaded their photo to your application.

 As a developer, you no longer have to care whether a picture is available for a certain entity.
 Cloudinary will automatically detect when an image is missing and deliver the alternative placeholder image through a fast CDN instead.
 In addition, Cloudinary will occasionally retry to fetch the original image, and use it instead of the placeholder for cases where it is made available at a later time.